How to Hire Loop Closers: Train, Talk and Test to Create a Terrific Team of Loop Closers

 While we are staunch advocates of in-depth work style & personality assessments, we admit there are limits to its power.
 If you meet a profiling organization that says you can decide to hire or not hire based on test data alone, please walk away.
 No, run away.
 Personality testing is not a silver bullet or magic potion.

-The secret is to cultivate top performers through a three-step process: assess candidates with personality profiling, screen candidates for behavioral tendencies like an aptitude for loopquestionmkhead closing, and manage more effectively based on behavioral styles to reinforce the importance of follow up and follow through.
+The secret is to cultivate top performers through a three-step process: assess candidates with personality profiling, screen candidates for behavioral tendencies like an aptitude for loop closing, and manage more effectively based on behavioral styles to reinforce the importance of follow up and follow through.
 The goal is to base your hiring and managing decisions on the best data that can be collected, not just your gut instincts (which can fool you).

 Of course, no matter how good an interviewer you are, you are not getting the full picture during an interview.
 The next step has to do with background and reference checks and personality assessments.
 Trust, but verify.